ctrliq/kernel-src-tree/README.md

 explanation will do (for example, "Update x86 maintainers"), however the maintainers may ask for a more detailed write-up.

-Changes are NOT accepted for the RHMAINTAINERS or CODEOWNERS files, and changes are only accepted for the owners.yaml file.
-Merge requests must have owners.yaml changes isolated in a commit, and new versions of RHMAINTAINERS & CODEOWNERS or other changes in separate commits.
+Standalone changes are NOT accepted for the RHMAINTAINERS or CODEOWNERS files, and changes are only accepted for the owners.yaml file.
+Merge requests that modify owners.yaml changes must include associated changes to RHMAINTAINERS & CODEOWNERS.
 These secondary files can be generated using these commands executed from the top level of documentation:

 ```
         cd scripts